DublinOhio/backup-ago/README.md

 # Requirements

 - ArcGIS Online Organizational Account
-- Python 3.7+ with libraries:
+- Python 3.7+ (version 3.7.10 used at time of writing) with libraries:
 -- ArcGIS API for Python
 -- dotenv

 - JupyterLab (installed via Conda)
 -- Used for development, will potentially be changed to run in base Python